bulanov416/rabbi-robotics/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 name, but `Autobuttonpusher` or `Auto Button Pusher` are bad names.
 * Name them concisely and descriptively. `TeleOpThatDoesStuff` is not descriptive.
 But don't be too long - names over 20 characters long will throw an error.
+* All classes should be of the form "SpecificName" + "GeneralName", for example "ButtonPusherTeleOp".
 * Proof of Concept OpModes should have names that end in `PoC`.
 * TeleOp OpModes should have names that start with `TeleOp`.
 * Autonomous OpModes should have names that start with `Auto`.